Andreawingardh/Yrgopelago/README.md

 # YRGOPELAGO Assignment
+This repository is a project for the PHP course in the Web Developer program at YRGO Higher Vocational School in Gothenburg.
+The project has a MIT license.
+The purpose of the project was to build a hotel website, where classmates could book rooms using transfercodes generated at an API-endpoint.

+The project uses PHP, SQLite and Javascript, along with HTML and CSS for frontend.

+The following Composer packages have been used in the website:
+* vlucas/phpdotenv
+* guzzlehttp/guzzle
+* benhall14/php-calendar
+*
 ## NEEDS:
 - [x] Create an island.
 Pick from your own imagination or check out a list of fictional islands
 - [x] Find a name for your hotel.
-- [ ] Setup a subdomain for your site, preferably on your one.com-account.
+- [x] Setup a subdomain for your site, preferably on your one.com-account.
 - [x] Use your startcode at the central bank of Yrgopelago to get your own, secret and extremly valuable API_KEY.
 Please keep it in the .env in your project.
 - [x] Build a tiny website or just a web page for your hotel (see requirements below)
 - [x] Register your island and hotel at the central bank of yrgopelago using your API_KEY